 Over the course of the last decade, general partners have been increasingly outsourcing fund administration to third parties.
-This means everything from compliance to reporting as well as most other back-office functions are being handled by valued business partners.
 As David Fann, president and CEO of private equity consultant TorreyCove Capital Partners, told Pensions & Investments in 2014, “Due to increased investor requirements for transparency and the need to maintain regulatory compliance, the quality of a private equity firm’s back-office operations has now become critically important.”

 Reflecting this trend, in 2017 BNY Mellon estimated that between 20-30 percent of private equity administration was outsourced.
 Industry analysts predict that number could reach nearly 50 percent by the end of 2018.

 The compliance side is just one benefit to outsourcing administration.
 Another major upside is cost savings and better deployment of resources.
 Those resources can be allocated toward fund management, potentially delivering better results for investors.

 “Outsourcing helps clients focus on what’s important — maximizing investment returns,” Robert Caporale, former head of JPMorgan’s Private Equity Fund Services wrote in a research note.

 Fund administrators manage day to day back-office operations to ensure the fund runs smoothly.
 They oversee a number of critical functions so it’s crucial to find the right fund administration services partner to outsource to.
 According to a 2017 survey conducted by Prequin, 36 percent of fund managers changed their management company during the previous calendar year.
 In fact, more than 40 percent of these administrators are up for review annually.
 According to the study, the following are three top reasons people move on: